 Project Description: Lynn, a medical humanities undergraduate student, assisted Dr. Brennan in collecting and producing materials for her "Rehabilitation Medicine Storybook," which will feature original visual and literary artworks, coupled with related analytical reflections on our humanistic and STEM collaborations on stories drawn from a Rehabilitation medicine population in treatment with Professor Marcia O'Malley's Mechatronics and Haptic Interfaces (MAHI) Lab, where Dr. Brennan, working as a Literary Artist, engages research subjects who participate in various experimental studies in upper extremity robotic therapies.

-Mentor: Gisela Heffes, Spanish, Portuguese, and Latin American Studies
+Mentor: Gisela Heffes, Associate Professor, Spanish, Portuguese, and Latin American Studies

-Undergraduate Research Fellow: Mariana Nájera (Religion, '21) and Abigail González (Social Sciences, '21)
+Undergraduate Research Fellow: Mariana Nájera (Religion, '21) and Abigail González (Spanish and Portuguese, '21)

 Project Description: Mariana and Abigail helped with a portion of the research for a book Dr. Heffes co-edited with Professor Jennifer French from Williams College, The Latin American Eco-Cultural Reader.
 The Reader was a substantial undertaking, in every way.
 It offered a diverse selection of literary and cultural texts about the natural world from Latin America, from the colonial period to the present.
 Mariana and Abigail completed preliminary research on an ample number of the texts that have gone into our current table of contents.
 She assisted with the completion of the project by drafting short, 1-paragraph introductions to each of the 45 selections based on Professor Frenchs' and Dr. Heffes' notes and their investigation of secondary sources.

-Mentor: Farès el-Dahdah, HRC and School of Architecture
+Mentor: Farès el-Dahdah, Professor, Humanities Research Cener and School of Architecture

 Undergraduate Research Fellow: Laura "Maddie" Shen (Computer Science, '21)